The HPC group of RRZE operates a number of clusters and related systems for scientists at FAU.

-RRZE operates a Windows HPC cluster installation (16 nodes; each with two hexa-core AMD Opteron Istanbul processors and 32 GB memory) with Microsoft Windows Compute Cluster Server 2012R2.
+From 2008 until June 2018 RRZE operated a Windows HPC cluster installation (16 nodes; each with two hexa-core AMD Opteron Istanbul processors and 32 GB memory) with Microsoft Windows Compute Cluster Server.

 The software environment available on the RRZE hpc systems has been made as uniformely as possible, in order to allow users to change between clusters without having to start from scratch.
 Documentation for this environment can be found under HPC environment.